-It’s an article that’s designed to help give you guidance, ideas and some action steps you can take to move forward.
+It’s an article that’s designed to help give you guidance, ideas, and some action steps you can take to move forward.

-So I ask you to buckle up, see if you can harness that inner strength that made you an entrepreneur or business owner in the first place and start to think a little differently to normal.
+So I ask you to buckle up, see if you can harness that inner strength that made you an entrepreneur or business owner in the first place and start to think a little differently from normal.

 If you need any help brainstorming on how to pivot or leverage what’s currently happening, then stick around, keep reading as I’ve got something for you that I know will help.

 Oh and before you read on… Watch this 1-minute video to remind yourself why…